On singularity formation for the two dimensional unsteady Prandtl system around the axis: Introduction

 {\it 1.
-On the implication for the Prandtl's boundary layer}.
+On the implication for Prandtl's boundary layer}.
 Our result shows that the blow-up does not happen at the boundary, nor at a finite distance from it, but the singularity is ejected to infinity.
-This fact is rarely emphasised, but can be seen on numerical results, see \cite{GSS} for exemple.
-This suggests that the boundary layer should interact with the outer Euler flow.
+This fact is rarely emphasized, but can be seen on numerical results, see \cite{GSS} for example.
+This suggests that the boundary layer should interact with the outer Euler flow in connection with other high order boundary layer models like the Triple Deck model \cite{IV}, which has been proposed to describe flow regimes where the Prandtl theory is expected to fail.

 Moreover, Prandtl's equations are derived neglecting the viscosity effects in the horizontal direction $x$.
-Since the $x$-derivative becomes unbounded in our result, the approximation of the Navier-Stokes equations by the Prandtl's system is not valid just before the the singularity formation. \\
+Since the $x$-derivative becomes unbounded in our result, the approximation of the Navier-Stokes equations by the Prandtl system is not valid just before the singularity formation. \\

 {\it 2.
-On symmetry assumptions and the stable singularity formation}.
+On the symmetry assumptions and the stable singularity formation}.
 The reduction to the one-dimensional problem \fref{1DPrandtl} breaks down in the general case without symmetry assumptions.
 Hence our stability result in Theorem \ref{th:main} should be understood within the symmetry class of odd solutions.
 Actually, the stable $2$-d singularity is expected to be a non-symmetrical one from \cite{VanShen80,VC,ESC,CSW}.
 In particular, the blow-up scales in the transversal $y$ direction are different from the one of Theorem \ref{th:main}, see \cite{GSS}. \\

 {\it 3.
 On more general outer flows}.
-Our results can be extended to other non-trivial outer flows satisfying suitable symmetry assumptions (e.g. $u^E$ odd and $p^E$ even in $x$).
+Our results could be extended to other non-trivial outer flows satisfying suitable symmetry assumptions (e.g. $u^E$ odd and $p^E$ even in $x$).
 Indeed, this will just induce the presence of new terms that are of lower order asymptotically during singularity formation, and will not perturb the blow-up mechanism.
-Hence the statements of Theorems \ref{th:main} and \ref{th:main2} remain true.
-This is the case, for exemple, of the impulsively started cylinder \cite{VanShen80} $u^E=\kappa \sin x$ and $p^E=(\kappa^2/4) \cos (2x)$, for which the reduced equation \fref{1DPrandtl} becomes:
+Hence the statement of Theorem \ref{th:main} would remain true.
+This is the case, for example, of the impulsively started cylinder \cite{VanShen80} $u^E=\kappa \sin x$ and $p^E=(\kappa^2/4) \cos (2x)$, for which the reduced equation \fref{1DPrandtl} becomes: \be \left\{ \right. \ee

+{\it 4.
+Displacement thickness}.
+The displacement thickness $\delta^*$ is a quantity that measures the effect of the Prandtl layer on the outer Eulerian flow.
+It is defined as: